The-Promethean-Society/Skillforge_prime/ATTRIBUTION.md

 # ATTRIBUTION AND PROJECT HISTORY

-This document clarifies the conceptual history and attribution for the Talosopolis platform (repository name: Talos-Skillforge_prime).
+This document clarifies the conceptual history and attribution for the SkillForge Prime platform (repository name: Skillforge_prime).

 ## 1. Conceptual Origin and Inspiration